Swift97/testdrive2-music/VOICES.md

 ### `0x16, 0x17` --- LFO excursion step size

-A 16-bit integer value that the LFO increments by on every update.
+A 16-bit integer value that the LFO increments on every update.

 Unlike _step dividers_, __a higher value makes the excursion traverse its range more quickly.__